SSDP Organizational Objectives

-We will provide students with a rich menu of activities to undertake in three change-making pathways: 1) chapter building, including recruitment, leadership training, and community organizing; 2) training and education, including peer education and expanding their knowledge; and 3) advocacy, including changing policies from the campus to the UN.
+We will provide students with a rich menu of activities to undertake in three change-making pathways: 1) movement building, including recruitment, leadership training, skills-building, and community organizing; 2) education, including peer education; and 3) advocacy, including changing policies from the campus to the UN.
 We will do this work through an intersectional lens that includes harm reduction and public health, international drug policy, human rights, racial justice, civil rights, and constitutional rights.

-We will provide students with training in the three pathways of chapter building, policy change, and training and education through:
+We will provide students with training in the three pathways of movement building, advocacy, and education through:

-- Skills-building workshops with a total of 500 attendees,
+- Conducting skills-building workshops with a total of 500 attendees,

 - Campus Change

 - Access to Harm Reduction Tools